Tadej Pogačar riding a Colnago during his Strade Bianche recon

 Stevie Williams wins Flèche Wallonne 2024

 Does Gitelis agree with Giant’s Andrew Juskaitis that it’s being on the start line at the WorldTour that matters and being on top of the podium or having a famous rider like Pogačar just creates temporary spikes in sales?
 “It’s hard to say because obviously selling a bike can be many months down the road, but we do see significant website traffic increases.
-Obviously when Stevie Willliams won Flèche Wallonne we saw a big spike in website traffic, so in many ways that’s a direct ROI.
+Obviously when Stevie Willliams won Flèche Wallonne in 2024 we saw a big spike in website traffic, so in many ways that’s a direct ROI.
 So I think having a famous bicycle racer does not move the needle.
 My answer would be winning bike races moves the needle.
 So the more hits you can get from consistently winning bike races, everyone is talking about your brand.
 Unfortunately in our sport at the moment it feels like there’s four or five guys who are winning everything, so if you’re not with one of those four or five guys then it’s a bit more like ‘play your luck’.
 We were super lucky that we launched the Ostro VAM and then Stevie Williams won on it at the Tour Down Under and then Flèche Wallonne, so we’ve been very lucky to still be one of those brands that is highlighted from race wins.”

 So Colnago’s recent success is not down to a notional Pogačar effect?
 “I don’t think it’s necessarily Pogačar but it’s the races he wins.
 We can look at Vingegaard.
 He wins one important race a year but he’s not winning all year.
 So in the month of July he’s the man, but if we look at the entire calendar it would be Van Aert, Van der Poel and Pogačar.
 And then Pogačar is an exciting bike racer so I think that doesn’t hurt.”